junxit/us-congress-bills-119/metadata.md

 - 2025-09-08 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
 - 2025-09-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3870)
 - 2025-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3870)
+- 2025-09-09 — Received in the Senate.
+- 2025-10-28 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.